tekumara/notes/jj.md

 # jj

-> Powerful history-editing features, such as for splitting and squashing commits, for moving parts of a commit to or from its parent, and for editing the contents or commit message of any commit
+> Powerful history-editing features, such as for splitting and squashing commits, for moving parts of a commit to or from its parent, and for editing the contents or commit message of any commit.

-> First-class conflicts means that conflicts won't prevent rebase, and existing conflicts can be rebased or rolled back
+> First-class conflicts means that conflicts won't prevent rebase, and existing conflicts can be rebased or rolled back.
 > Being able to pick and choose where modifications go makes it easier to be intentional about where something belongs.

 > more mindful about where any particular code changes “belongs”.
-It’s easy to put things in the right place, and to build a commit or change series that’s a logical and well-encapsulated series of discrete steps
+It’s easy to put things in the right place, and to build a commit or change series that’s a logical and well-encapsulated series of discrete steps.

 > jj encourages a rebase-friendly workflow, given how easy it is to rebase and rearrange things at any time.
 This is somewhat incompatible with forges2 like GitHub, where force pushes invalidate review comments in pull requests.

 super easy to do fixups